commanderx16/x16-emulator/README.md

 ### iPad Build

 Using Xcode open the project file in the emulator xcode directory.
-A modified version of the SDL Library is included as a zip file.
+A copy of the SDL Library source is included as a zip file.
 Extract it in place before building.
 Ensure that you have updated the git submodules.

 Choose your device or simulator and press run.